 Having helped eCommerce companies like Glossier, Warby Parker, Branch, and more, Bainbridge’s briefs track key metrics from publicly traded “DTC first” companies.
 It’s meticulously vetted for investors, doubling as a toolkit for founders on overcoming business-related challenges.

-Infused with co-founders Ben Tregoe and Austin Gardner-Smith’s entrepreneurial spirit, DTC Benchmarks places its emphasis on market analysis as reflected in enterprise-level finances.
+Infused with co-founders Ben Tregoe and Austin Gardner-Smith’s entrepreneurial spirit, DTC Benchmarks places its emphasis on market analysis in enterprise-level finances and accounting.

 Go to Millions

 Created by the multi-talented Ari Murray — whose brand-side perigee includes names like about-face by Halsey, Kourtney Kardashians’ Poosh, Pressed Juicery, SnackNation, and more — Go to Millions hits inbox with rich content on go-to-market strategies for seven-figure-and-beyond digital retailers.

 It’s simultaneously a tactical reservoir and a friendly chat — sprinkled with humor, and brimming with authenticity.

 A luminary in the arena of DTC growth, Cody Plofker shares front-line wisdom as the CMO of Jones Road Beauty; namely, holistic performance marketing with an eye to paid media and landing pages.
 He’s also the father of LJ, the world’s happiest and most jolly baby.

 Heralded as a “revolutionary” by two others on this list (Nik Sharma and Eli Weiss), Cody’s blend of customer-centricity meets bottom-line results makes him a valuable resource for C-level marketers or anyone wanting to grow their eCommerce business.